ethersphere/swarm-cli/README.md

 # Description

-> Command line interface tool for manage Bee node and utilize its functionalities
+> Manage your Bee node and interact with the Swarm network via the CLI

 The goal of this project is to handle most of the Swarm operations through CLI at some point in the future.
 For currently supported operations, see [Commands](##Commands) section.